-Embodying Georgetown’s mission of cura personalis, and exemplifying the kind of high-impact learning practice that characterizes a Georgetown education, the Engelhard Project represents an innovative approach to integrating student wellness issues into academic contexts.
+Embodying Georgetown’s mission of cura personalis, and exemplifying the kind of high-impact learning practice that characterizes a Georgetown education, the Engelhard Project represents an innovative approach to integrating student well-being issues into academic contexts.

-The Engelhard Project for Connecting Life and Learning builds on the principles of whole person education by supporting faculty and campus resource professionals as partners in incorporating health and wellness issues into the classroom, the Project fosters academic learning and encourages students to reflect on their own attitudes and behaviors, and fosters connections both in and out of the classroom that support students’ engagement in their learning.
+The Engelhard Project for Connecting Life and Learning builds on the principles of whole person education by supporting faculty and campus resource professionals as partners in incorporating health and well-being issues into the classroom, the Project fosters academic learning and encourages students to reflect on their own attitudes and behaviors, and fosters connections both in and out of the classroom that support students’ engagement in their learning.

 The Engelhard Project is made possible by an endowment from the Charles Engelhard Foundation, with additional support from alumni and parents.